building5/sails-db-migrate/README.md

 # sails-db-migrate

-[db-migrate][] integration for [Sails.js][].
+[db-migrate][] integration for [Sails.js][] and [waterline][].
 This is a fairly simple wrapper, which provides [grunt][] tasks for running and creating migrations.
 It also extracts the database configuration from the Sails config, so you don't have to duplicate you config in a `database.json` file.

-Supports Sails 0.10.x.
+* Supports Sails 0.10.x.
+* Supports Waterline 0.10.x.

 ## Setup